-PhD thesis by Suzanne Ingram – The Australian National University
+PhD thesis – The Australian National University

 The collection of data on Aboriginal and Torres Strait Islander people’s health conditions and experience is voluminous.
 Notwithstanding significant investment in research as well as programs for education and delivery, Aboriginal and Torres Strait Islander health outcomes are not showing commensurate improvement.